-This summer’s exhibit by the Kent Historical Society in the Seven Hearths Museum will explore the challenges faced by the founders of our small New England town, and make connections to the familiar government and community features of life in Kent today.
-The exhibit continues weekends, 11 a.m. to 4 p.m., through the end of October.
+The 2017 exhibit by the Kent Historical Society in the Seven Hearths Museum explored the challenges faced by the founders of our small New England town, and make connections to the familiar government and community features of life in Kent today.

 In the early 1700s, the northwest corner of the colony of Connecticut was often described as a “howling wilderness.”
 But in spite of that reputation, western migration by European settlers from central, eastern, and southern Connecticut began to pick up steam.
 Lured by the thought of large tracts of land of their own, and undoubtedly the possibility of much-needed iron ore, these intrepid people packed up all their worldly goods and headed for the Litchfield Hills.

 In March of 1738, the land that became Kent was divided up and auctioned off to the settlers, and also to speculators who saw it as a chance to make a quick “quid” (the US dollar being unknown at the time).
 The richest of these settlers were known as Proprietors, who, by colonial custom, set up and controlled both the town government and the church.

 They followed a standard pattern for establishing a town: they elected representatives to the colony’s General Assembly, appointed town leaders such as selectmen and town clerk, assigned official jobs such as fence viewer and tithing man, set aside lands for a school and a church meeting house and hired a minister.
 Once they had achieved all of those goals, including the required successful engagement of a minister, the Assembly gave them an official town patent.